pedvide/ADC/README.md

 ADC
 ===

-Teensy 3.0/3.1, LC ADC implementation library created by Pedro Villanueva.
+Teensy 3.0, 3.1, 3.2, LC, 3.4, and 3.5 ADC implementation library created by Pedro Villanueva.

 See examples and documentation.